Monbar Hotel attack: The attack

 The attack occurred at 21:15 on a Wednesday evening, as a football game featuring Spain and Iceland was being televised.
 The four participants exited their car carrying shotguns and machine guns and opened fire on the bar.
 The bullets shattered the skull of three of the victims and hit the fourth in the heart.
 Three of the targets were killed instantly, with the fourth dying shortly afterwards in hospital.
 A fifth person was injured after being hit in the foot, but survived the attack.

 Three of the four attackers fled on foot through the streets of Bayonne.
 Pursued by a group of people who had witnessed the attack, two of them were caught and handed over to the French police, after having thrown their weapons into the river near the hotel.
-Those apprehended were Pierre Frugoli and Lucien Mattei, both believed to be members of the Marseilles underworld by French police.
+Those apprehended were Pierre Frugoli (12 April 1963 – 18 February 2023) and Lucien Mattei, both believed to be members of the Marseille underworld by French police.
 Police later retrieved two 9mm calibre pistols from the river.
 Their two accomplices in the attack managed to escape in a car, which was later found abandoned in San Sebastián.

 The GAL claimed responsibility in a telephone call the day after the attack.
 For their part, ETA released a statement confirming that the four killed had belonged to their organization.

 Reactions

 The Spanish Socialist Workers' Party (PSOE), at that time the governing party of Spain, condemned the incident as an attack on "the freedom of the Basque people".
 Their chairman in the Basque Country, Juan Manuel Eguiagaray, stated that he did not believe that the solution to ETA violence was to have similar terrorists trying to even the score.
 Euskadiko Ezkerra, the Communist Party of Spain and the People's Alliance also issued statements condemning the attack.

+The following year, French interior minister Charles Pasqua accused the Spanish government of being behind attacks like the one at the Monbar hotel.

-Herri Batasuna organized numerous protests against the incident, which at times resulted in street violence and arrests.
+Street protests took place near the hotel on the night of the attack and the following day and were attended by up to 200 people.
+Herri Batasuna also organized protests against the incident, which at times resulted in street violence and arrests.
 They also organized a general strike in the Basque Country, though observance of this was limited to San Sebastián and the hometowns of those killed.